sameer004/GoogleHome_Azan/README.md

 Adhan Player for Google Home or Google Home mini/Chromecast.

-Google.Cast.Desktop.Installer has the EXE to be installed on a PC..
+innoSetup/Output has the EXE to be installed on a PC.